-Global Internal Audit and Internal Control Function (GIA&IC) supports AmRest Management by realizing planned audit assignments according to the Annual Audit Plan and performing ad-hoc audit assignments.
-The Management is responsible for preparing action plans addressing identified by GIA&IC risks and opportunities.
-GIA&IC regularly monitors, verifies and reports to the Audit and Control Committee and Top Management, the implementation of action plans declared by the Management.
+Global Internal Audit and Internal Control Function supports AmRest Management by realizing planned audit assignments according to the Annual Audit Plan and performing ad-hoc audit assignments.

+The Management is responsible for preparing action plans addressing identified by the Global Internal Audit and Internal Control Department risks and opportunities.
+The Global Internal Audit and Internal Control Department regularly monitors, verifies and reports to the Audit and Control Committee and Top Management, the implementation of action plans declared by the Management.